 The Late Payment of Commercial Debts (Interest) Act 1998 requires colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
 The target set by the Treasury for payment to suppliers within 30 days is 95%.
-During the accounting period 1 August 2018 to 31 July 2019, the College considers that it achieved this target for invoices where there were no disputed costs.
-The College incurred £872 in interest charges and late payment fees to four suppliers (2018: £nil) in respect of late payments.
+During the accounting period 1 August 2019 to 31 July 2020, the College considers that it achieved this target for invoices where there were no disputed costs.
+The College incurred £71 in interest charges and late payment fees to one supplier (2019: £872 from four suppliers) in respect of late payments.